WellthCare

 • Best for: Retirees who need a short-term bridge and want to maintain existing care.

-If you retire before age 65, you can purchase a plan through the Affordable Care Act (ACA) marketplace.
-This is often more affordable than COBRA because you may qualify for premium tax credits (subsidies) based on your modified adjusted gross income.
-Since retirement typically means lower income, these subsidies can significantly reduce your monthly premium.
+If you retire before 65, you can buy a plan through the Affordable Care Act marketplace.
+This is often more affordable than COBRA because you may qualify for premium tax credits based on your income.
+And since your income probably drops in retirement, those subsidies can slash your monthly premium.
 Plans are tiered (Bronze, Silver, Gold, Platinum) and must cover essential health benefits, including preventive care at $0 co-pay.
+WellthCare, the first Health-to-Wealth Benefit System, delivers on this by turning preventive care into healthcare that pays you back.
+Every verified action earns reward dollars and funds retirement automatically.

 • Pros: Subsidies can lower costs; robust consumer protections; range of plan options.